Things to See & Do

 - Kids Carnival Games

-Tickets for Family Fun Zone activities may be purchased at the festival for a small fee.
-Funds benefit local organizations serving the Columbus community.
+Tickets for Family Fun Zone games and activities may be purchased for a small fee.
+Funds benefit these local organizations:

 Whether you’re craving something sweet, salty, chocolatey, or crunchy, you’ll find something satisfying at the Magnolia Days Festival.
 We’ve got all of your festival favorites…from kettle corn and sno cones to cotton candy and funnel cakes.
 Plus, a few out of the ordinary things to tempt your taste buds.
 Bring your appetite and fill your belly!